Would you prefer another study location? Click here

 Upon completion of this course you will be able to gain an automotive apprenticeship.

-The Certificate II in Automotive Vocational Preparation provides a pathway to further study at South West TAFE.
+This course provides a pathway to further study at South West TAFE.
 Credits in some units from the Certificate II in Automotive Vocational Preparation can be used towards an automotive apprenticeship in the Certificate III in Light Vehicle Mechanical Technology.

 There is no organised student work placement with this program, however students are encouraged to seek work placement to gain skills in the automotive industry.